FairwindsOps/elements/README.md

 #### CI/CD & Workload Management
 - [Argo CD](https://github.com/argoproj/argo-cd) - GitOps continuous deployment
 - [Helm Release Pruner](https://github.com/FairwindsOps/helm-release-pruner) - Cleanup outdated Helm releases
-- [Gitlab Runner](https://docs.gitlab.com/runner/install/kubernetes/) - Run CI/CD jobs on Kubernetes

 #### Storage & Persistent Volumes
 - [AWS EBS CSI Driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver) - Manage EBS volumes in Kubernetes
 - [AWS EFS CSI Driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) - Manage EFS volumes in Kubernetes
-- [Docker Registry](https://github.com/distribution/distribution) - Container registry for Kubernetes

 #### Maintenance & Upgrades
 - [kured](https://github.com/kubereboot/kured) - Automated Kubernetes node reboots
 - [Telepresence](https://github.com/telepresenceio/telepresence) - Simplify local Kubernetes development
-- [Gloo](https://github.com/solo-io/gloo) - API gateway and service mesh solutions

 We welcome your input.
 If you have feedback, please submit an issue.

 ## Requirements

 Fairwinds Elements assumes the existence of Kubernetes, the necessity or value of various components of Fairwinds Elements will change based on where the Kubernetes cluster is running (AWS vs. GCP or Azure vs. Datacenter etc...).
 Fairwinds Elements can be leveraged as individual components, or together as a whole.

 **Not there yet?
 For a service involving setting up Kubernetes and installing all of these components out of the box, get in touch with Fairwinds.**